Piyushgar/Delta-Demo/README.md

 # Delta-Demo
-this is demo for delta for git class
+this is demo for delta for git class..